When Can You Sue for Emotional Distress

 • Medical Records: Medical records and documentation from healthcare providers may be relevant in establishing the existence and extent of emotional distress.
 These records can show diagnoses, treatments received, medications prescribed, therapy sessions attended, and any other medical evidence that supports the claim.

-• Corroborating Witnesses: TTestimony from friends, family members, or other individuals who have observed the plaintiff’s emotional distress or its effects can be invaluable.
+• Corroborating Witnesses: Testimony from friends, family members, or other individuals who have observed the plaintiff’s emotional distress or its effects can be invaluable.
 When you get testimony corroborating the plaintiff’s claims from someone other than the plaintiff, it makes the case much stronger.

 Emotional Distress in Birth Injury Lawsuits